devalot/git/content/workflow/stashing.md

         repos/conflicts.git

   #.
-Create a branch that starts off the `feature` branch
+Create a branch that starts off the `origin/feature` branch

   #.
 Reset the index and working directory to `HEAD^`